probmods/dippl/lectures/03-enumeration.md

 ---
-layout: default
+layout: lecture
-title: Implementing randomness with coroutines and continuations
+title: Exploring the executions of a random computation
 description: Coroutines, continuations, CPS, etc.
 ---